 As a photographer, your post-wedding workflow is one of the most time-consuming areas of your photography business.
 This is especially true when it comes to editing images.
 Editing every single image after a wedding shoot is a huge endeavor best taken on by digital photography editing services, like ShootDotEdit.
 And since we believe in creating a fast and efficient workflow, knowing how to batch edit in Lightroom can save a tremendous amount of time.

-As a company that provides digital photography editing services for wedding photographers, we know how important it is to find ways to speed up your workflow.
+As a company that provides a lot of different wedding photo edit service options, we know how important it is to find ways to speed up your workflow.
 And although our photo editing service online takes care of the majority of your photo editing needs, we know it is important for you to understand how certain actions in Lightroom are performed.
 This is especially true when it comes to editing groups of photos.
 That’s why we put together a guide on how to batch edit in Lightroom to speed up your workflow.

 How to Batch Edit in Lightroom

 Batch editing, whether you are working in Lightroom, Photoshop, or another photo editing software with the feature, makes it faster and easier to edit groups of similar photos.
 The basic concept is you edit the first photo so it is exactly the way you want it.
 From there, you can then use automated processes to edit the rest of the photos from the group in the exact same way.

 The use of batch edit Lightroom naturally works best with groups of photos that have similar characteristics.
 Examples of this can be setting and lighting.
 The consistencies in these photos make it possible to use many of the same edits on each and still achieve a quality result.
 Batch editing is more effective with general edit settings such as overall exposure, contrast, and even color settings, while more detailed editing tasks (such as skin smoothing or teeth whitening) should still be completed on an individual basis.

 The Benefits of Using Batch Edit in Lightroom